Skip to main content

 1. Switch to Build Mode using the toggle in the prompt bar.

-3. Hit send and Woz will make the change immediately.
+3. Send the prompt and Woz will apply the change immediately.

-4. Check the preview to confirm it looks right.
+4. Check the preview panel to confirm the result.

 Select Elements

-Select Elements is one of the most powerful features in Woz and one of the easiest to use.
-Instead of trying to describe where something is in your app, you just click on it.
-Woz attaches that exact element to your chat so you can tell it what to change.
+Select Elements is one of the most powerful features in Woz and also one of the easiest to use.
+Instead of describing where something is in your app, you can simply click on it.
+Woz attaches that exact element to your chat so you can instruct it what to change.

 How to use it

-1. Toggle on Select Elements at the bottom of the prompt bar.
+1. Turn on Select Elements from the prompt bar.

-2. Click any element in your app preview that you want to change.
+2. Click the element in your app preview that you want to modify.

-3. It will automatically attach to your chat.
+3. The element will attach automatically to your chat.

-5. Hit send and Woz will update only that element.
+5. Send the prompt and Woz will update that specific element.

-Best practice: You can select an entire frame or section too.
-This is great for changing background colors, layouts, or styles across a whole screen at once.
+You can also select an entire section or frame.
+This is useful when changing layouts, background colors, or styles across a full screen.

 Bug Fix